Dragon8029/100-days-of-code/Attempt6.md

 Went through day 9 and 10 of the #javascript30 challenge.
 Continued working on styling a single page project.
 Forgot how hard css can be...

 ---

+##D31/100:
+*Aug 31, 2019*

+Finished up day 11 of the #javascript30 challenge.
+Also continued working on the single page project.
+Having trouble with getting the image slider working.
+Oh well, that will be tomorrows challenge.

+---